 The first stage in a quench is known as the vapor stage.
 Because the submerged part is so much hotter than the quenchant, a vapor blanket forms around the part.
 Cooling of the part occurs during this stage, but it is impeded by the vapor, which acts as an insulator.

 The second stage is the boiling stage, which is characterized by the violent boiling of the quenchant.
 Parts cool fastest in this stage because the temperature of the part has decreased enough during the previous stage for the vapor blanket to dissipate.
 With the quenchant able to contact the part unimpeded, it can carry away the most heat through boiling.

 The third stage is the convective stage, during which convection and conduction further carry heat away from a part.
 Convection refers to the movement of a liquid due to the tendency of hotter, less dense liquids to rise while cooler, denser liquids sink.
 Conduction refers to the tendency of heat to dissipate throughout a substance when there are temperature differences in the liquid.
 Oils are strongly agitated during quenches, forcing it to flow upward through a workload.
 For this reason, natural convection does not occur.

 Why Quench in Oil?

-Oil quenching is popular because of its severity; that is, it transfers heat more quickly compared to other quenching media like molten salt or gas.
-Water-based caustic quenchants actually quench parts even more quickly than oil, but the severity with which caustics quench parts can cause significant distortion or even cracking for some materials.
+Oil is popular because of its severity; that is, it transfers heat more quickly compared to other media like molten salt or gas.
+Water-based caustic quenchants actually cool parts even more quickly than oil, but the severity with which caustics quench parts can cause significant distortion or even cracking for some materials.